 For seniors in delicate health, forgetting to take medication or taking it improperly can have more dire consequences than one might think.
 The federal government estimates that 10% of hospital admissions are due to taking medication incorrectly, and over 125,000 people die each year as a result of this problem.
 Almost a quarter of nursing home admissions might be due to seniors having trouble with taking their medication.
 Unfortunately, this is an alarmingly common problem, with over half of all seniors taking medication incorrectly.
-Half of those in turn make the kind of mistakes that could have serious ramifications!
-When we consider this information in light of the challenges of seniors with dementia, it’s clear that this is a problem caregivers and family members need to be alert for.
+Half of those, in turn, make the kind of mistakes that could have serious ramifications!
+When we consider this information in light of the challenges of seniors with dementia, it’s clear that this is a problem caregivers and family members need to be alert about.

 There are many devices and solutions available to help keep loved ones on track.
-One simple remedy is buying a pill dispenser or similar device.
-Your local drug store probably carries basic versions that will both organize pills and sound some kind of alarm or other reminder.
+One simple remedy is buying a pill dispenser or a similar device.
+Your local drug store probably carries basic versions that will both organize pills and sound some kind of alarm or another reminder.
 There are also more elaborate and expensive systems that might, for example, call a designated caregiver if the senior has missed a dose.
 There are even smartphone apps for this issue.
 Drug companies themselves are also trying to help, with phone calls to seniors who are taking their products.

 However, studies have shown that these methods don’t solve the problem.
 Sometimes this is because the devices are too complicated for seniors to use, or because they are not equipped to handle the typical senior’s complex medication regimen.
 And these systems often require input from a senior who may no longer be organized or independent enough to do what’s needed.
 Even if a loved one sets up the system initially, snafus like dead batteries or a malfunction could cause that effort to be useless.

-For this reason, the best solution is to have a family member or other caregiver help the senior with managing their prescriptions.
+For this reason, the best solution is to have a family member or other caregiver help the seniors with managing their prescriptions.
 A human helper can also address when forgetfulness is not the issue so much as unwillingness or lack of understanding about why a particular medication is important.
 This can be a particular concern for dementia sufferers who are determined to hang on to control and demonstrate their independence.
 Ideally, there would be some kind of gadget or gizmo to make this problem go away, but this is one issue that requires a human touch.